wyll-io/blog/content/posts/what-is-devops.md

 ## Conclusion

-To recap, we can say that despite the complexity of the job, DevOps requires technological knowledge, but above all, a certain reasoning based on automation and on a sustained technological watch.
+To recap, we can say that despite the complexity of the job, **DevOps** requires technological knowledge, but above all, a certain reasoning based on **automation** and on a sustained technological watch.

 However, it's helping software development in a fantastic way.
-It's bridging the gap between developers' need for change and operations' resist to change and thus creates a smooth path for Continuous Development and Continuous Integration.
+It's bridging the gap between developers' need for change and operations' resist to change and thus creates a smooth path for **Continuous Development** and **Continuous Integration**.